Free Trial

 What is VictoryShares Small Cap Free Cash Flow ETF's current short interest?

 Short interest is the volume of VictoryShares Small Cap Free Cash Flow ETF shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, investors have sold 5,000 shares of SFLO short.
+As of June 15th, investors have sold 10,200 shares of SFLO short.
+0.10% of VictoryShares Small Cap Free Cash Flow ETF's shares are currently sold short.
 Learn More on VictoryShares Small Cap Free Cash Flow ETF's current short interest.

 Is VictoryShares Small Cap Free Cash Flow ETF's short interest increasing or decreasing?

-VictoryShares Small Cap Free Cash Flow ETF saw a decline in short interest in May.
-As of May 15th, there was short interest totaling 5,000 shares, a decline of 74.4% from the previous total of 19,500 shares.
+VictoryShares Small Cap Free Cash Flow ETF saw a drop in short interest in the month of June.
+As of June 15th, there was short interest totaling 10,200 shares, a drop of 64.7% from the previous total of 28,900 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does VictoryShares Small Cap Free Cash Flow ETF's short interest compare to its competitors?